MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/windows-7-end-support-faq-general.md

 ---
 title: FAQ about the end of support for Windows 7
-description: After January 14, 2020, Microsoft no longer provides security updates or support for computers that run Windows 7. ms.date: 09/21/2020
+description: After January 14, 2020, Microsoft no longer provides security updates or support for computers that run Windows 7 for home users. ms.date: 09/21/2020
 author: Deland-Han
 ms.author: delhan